Kropáčova Vrutice: Administrative division

-Villages of Kojovice, Krpy, Střížovice and Sušno are administrative parts of Kropáčova Vrutice.
 Kojovice forms an exclave of the municipal territory.

 Geography

 Kropáčova Vrutice is located about 16 km southwest of Mladá Boleslav and 28 km northeast of Prague.
 It lies in the Jizera Table.
+The highest point, located in the Kojovice exclave, is at 277 m above sea level.
+The stream Košátecký potok flows through the municipality.

 History

 The first written mention of Vrutice is from 1385.
 During the rule of the Kropáč family in the 17th century, the village was renamed Kropáčova Vrutice.

+Demographics

 Transport

+The I/16 road, which connects the D10 motorway with Mělník, passes through the municipality.

-Kropáčova Vrutice is located on a railway line leading from Prague to Turnov.
+Kropáčova Vrutice is located on the railway line Prague–Turnov.

 Sights

 The main landmark is the Church of the Beheading of Saint John the Baptist in Krpy.
-It is a Gothic church fro mthe 14th century, which was modified in the Baroque style and then in 1900 in the Purist style.
+It is a Gothic church from the 14th century, which was modified in the Baroque style and then in 1900 in the Purist style.